stuart-knock/docs/UserGuide/UserGuide-UI_Simulator.rst

 If you are launching a surface-based simulation, then it is possible to add more complexity by spatially varying the model parameters.

-Click on `Set up surface model`.
+In order to do that, click on `Set up surface model`.
 A new configuration page will be loaded.

     .. figure:: screenshots/simulator_spatialized_parameters.jpg
       :width: 90%